SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 In version 1.0 the run modes \*firefox or \*iexplore are recommended.
 However, there are additional run modes of \*iexploreproxy and
 \*firefoxproxy.
-These are provided only for backwards compatibility only, and should not be used unless required by legacy test programs.
+These are provided for backwards compatibility only, and should not be used unless required by legacy test programs.
 Their use will present limitations with security certificate handling and with the running of multiple windows if your application opens additional browser windows.

 In earlier versions of Selenium-RC, \*chrome or \*iehta were the run modes that supported HTTPS and the handling of security popups.
-These were considered ‘experimental modes although they became quite stable and many used them.
+These were considered ‘experimental modes although they became quite stable and many people used them.
 If you are using Selenium 1.0 you do not need, and should not use, these older run modes.

 Security Certificates Explained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normally, your browser will trust the application you are testing
 by installing a security certificate which you already own.
 You can
-check this in your browser's options or internet properties (if you don't
+check this in your browser's options or Internet properties (if you don't
-know your AUT's security certificate ask you system administrator).
+know your AUT's security certificate ask your system administrator).
 When Selenium loads your browser it injects code to intercept
 messages between the browser and the server.
 The browser now thinks
 untrusted software is trying to look like your application.
 It responds by alerting you with popup messages.